ronghanghu/snmn/README.md

 ```
 (Note that this repository already contains the "expert layout" from parsing results using Stanford Parser.
 They are the same as in [N2NMN](http://ronghanghu.com/n2nmn).)

+### Pre-trained models

+You may skip the training procedure and directly download the pretrained models [here](https://people.eecs.berkeley.edu/~ronghang/projects/snmn/pretrained_models/exp_vqa/tfmodel/) for evaluation.
+The downloaded models should be put under `exp_vqa/tfmodel/{exp_name}/`.

 ### Training

 0. Add the root of this repository to PYTHONPATH: `export PYTHONPATH=.:$PYTHONPATH`